shediao/ai.cli/README.md

 # Reasoning effort (for models that support it)
 ai chat --reasoning-effort high "Solve this complex math problem"

+# Disable thinking (for models that support it)
+ai chat --no-thinking "Quick question"
 ```

 ### Image Input